chloecousin/Butterflies/README.md

    - multivariates (using external factors to optimize the model accuracy): VAR, Prophet

 ## Key Findings
-The model can be tested at: https://butterflies.streamlit.app/
+The model can be tested on the [Streamlit App](https://butterflies.streamlit.app/)

 In the last notebook, I try to predict the butterfly population evolution, with the following steps and findings: